Who We Are, Where We Stand

 - You are adept at exploring the relevance of Jewish traditions to contemporary life

-- You have ability to engage a diverse congregation in services and programs that integrate music, Jewish learning, culture and spirituality to create joyful Jewish spaces and build a sense of community
+- You have the ability to engage a diverse congregation in services and programs that integrate music, Jewish learning, culture and spirituality to create joyful Jewish spaces and build a sense of community

 - You possess the pastoral ability to support, celebrate and comfort our members through myriad Jewish life cycles and milestones